kurz-schluss/esp32-keyble-ha/README.md

 #UPDATE 08-08-2023
 Fixed library for working with latest VScode and Platformio Version.
 Compile and work:
-A testing binary is attached in folder binary (i suggest to compile your own version)
+A testing binary is attached in main folder (firmware.bin) for a 4MB ESP32 BOARD (i suggest to compile your own version).

 Some changes/additions made: